mroshaw/unity-framework-docs/hdrptimeandweather.md

 ---
-title: HDRP Time and Weather
+title: Time and Weather
 nav_order: 5
 ---

-# HDRP Time and Weather
+# Time and Weather